kalsan/compony/doc/guide/basic_component.md

 ### Providing content

 Basic components do not come with default content.
 Instead, you must call the method `content` inside the setup block and provide a block containing your view.
-It will be evaluated inside a `RequestContext` (more on that later).
+It will be evaluated inside a [request context](/doc/guide/internal_datastructures.md#requestcontext).

 In this block, provide the HTML to be generated using Dyny: [https://github.com/kalsan/dyny](https://github.com/kalsan/dyny)